caiocrocha/TumorCellNecrosis/README.md

 The *false* argument runs the simulation without advection.
 To run it with advection, pass the *true* argument.

-A 10 min simulation of the temperature in the tumor region will be run, which takes around 3m20s (Intel i7-1165G7 8GB).
+A 16 min 40 s simulation of the temperature in the tumor region will be run, which takes around 3 min 20 s (Intel i7-1165G7 8GB).

 The solution will be printed on a single line for each time step, producing a 101 x 101 flattened matrix.